 Sept.
 2, 2022.
 If you click the “Where are we?” tab on the BioTrek-sailing website, you will notice that the GLY World Odyssey rally boats have left French Polynesia, but we are still in Tahiti.
-Yes, we have changed our plans and will not move on the with the rally for a New Zealand winter but instead will remain in French Polynesia until next spring.
+Yes, we have changed our plans and will not move on with the rally for a New Zealand winter but instead will remain in French Polynesia until next spring.
 We are not European Union citizens, so this change required planning and applying for a long-stay visa.
 Since this is our second around-the-world, we decided that we did not want to pass through this beautiful area so quickly.
 We will explore more of the 121 islands and atolls covering a stretch of ocean approximately the size of Europe.

 On April 1, 2022, we wrote in our logbook that we had two reefs in the main, the waves were huge and hitting us on the side, and the winds were howling.
 Later that afternoon, we entered French Polynesia as we sailed into the protection of the Gambier archipelago’s lagoon.
 All the bad weather was quickly forgotten.
-Mountainous islands and turquoise waters greeted us as we finished our 18-day passage with a peaceful sail toward the main island of Mangareva, home of Rikitea, Gambier’s only town.
+Mountainous islands and turquoise waters greeted us as we finished our 18-day passage with a peaceful sail toward the main island of Mangareva towards Rikitea, Gambier’s only town.
 Saga, an Outremer 55 had already arrived, and they invited us on board for homemade French crepes.
 As the sun was setting, we launched the dinghy and motored over wearing heavy sweaters.
 They were in t-shirts; I guess that is what bad weather at sea and lack of sleep do to the human body.

 Our stay in Gambier is documented on BioTrek-sailing’s YouTube channel: episodes 107 and 108 .
 We enjoyed snorkeling the coral reefs and hiking.
 The shallow barrier reefs are the most diverse and well-preserved in terms of fish species and coral colors.
 The cooler southern waters, absence of people, and absence of reef-deadly sunscreens seem to have spared this region from the coral bleaching we have seen in other lagoons around the world.